QiaoLiuHit/QiaoLiuHit.github.io/_pages/about.md

 News
 =====
+* [2022-01] Two papers are selected as ESI highly cited.
 * [2022-01] One paper is accepted by TMM.
 * [2021-12] We release an informative tracking [benchmark](https://github.com/XinLi-zn/Informative-tracking-benchmark).
 * [2021-09] I join the National Center for Applied Mathematics in Chongqing, Chongqing Normal University.